Proximity (2020 film): Release

 Shout!
 Studios acquired North American distribution rights to the film in February 2020.
 The film was released on demand on May 15, 2020.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 38% based on 24 reviews, with an average rating of 4.7/10.

-Sheri Linden of The Hollywood Reporter gave the film a negative review, writing: "Good-looking and technically well crafted, the film struggles to get past pastiche and conjure an involving world of its own."
+Sheri Linden of The Hollywood Reporter gave the film an adverse review, writing: "Good-looking and technically well crafted, the film struggles to get past pastiche and conjure an involving world of its own."
 Starbursts Ed Fortune also gave the film a negative review and wrote, "The problem is the story itself.
 It's too long, it's unoriginal and it features story notes that never fail to irritate."
 Grant Hermanns of ComingSoon.net gave the film a score of 6.5/10.
-Lorry Kitka of Film Threat gave the film a six out of 10.
+Lorry Kitka of Film Threat gave the film a 6 out of 10.